Boom Mountain

-Boom Mountain is located north of Vermilion Pass on the border of Alberta and British Columbia on the Continental Divide.
+Boom Mountain is located north of Vermilion Pass and straddles the Continental Divide marking the Alberta-British Columbia border.
 It was named in 1908 after Boom Lake which is located right under the mountain.
 When viewed by an Alpine Club of Canada expedition, a buildup of logs on the lake resembled a log boom.

 Geology

 Boom Mountain is composed of sedimentary rock laid down from the Precambrian to Jurassic periods.
 Formed in shallow seas, this sedimentary rock was pushed east and over the top of younger rock during the Laramide orogeny.